lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Throughout this workflow we refer to the different columns that are found in the `exprs` (expression data) slot as channels (short for TMT channels).
-In the frame of LOPIT and hyperLOPIT these channels consititue the relative abundance of each protein (along the rows) in the channel of interest.
+In the frame of LOPIT and hyperLOPIT these channels constitute the relative abundance of each protein (along the rows) in the channel of interest.
 Each TMT channel originates from fractions collected from the density gradient, or a set of pooled fractions or may be a sample originating from an alternative preparation e.g. such as